 Is there a discount for multiple classes?

-Yes, there is a 10% discount for your second class, a 20% discount for your third, 30% for your fourth and all subsequent classes.
-This applies to multiple students as well.
+Yes, there is a 10% discount applied when you register for multiple classes.
+This applies to multiple family members as well.

 What do I do if I miss a class?